-16.3 and 16.4 - Engagement, based on Public Health Scotland's Place Standard Tool, to gather the views of all residents to support the refresh of the LOIP and Locality Plans will be held from 6 Oct-5 Nov 2023.
-To ensure all are aware of the opportunity and supported to participate, there are a range of opportunities to participate.
-These include an online tool; 6 locality in person events; engagement designed for children and young people; and targeted awareness and support for groups of people often not heard from.
-The 6 community events will be held across our three locality areas, including all our priority neighbourhoods.
-LEG and PNP members will be offered the opportunity to participate and codesign/deliver the session.
-The engagement will also raise awareness of the opportunities to get involved in Community Planning.
+16.3 and 16.4 - Engagement, based on Public Health Scotland's Place Standard Tool, to gather the views of all residents to support the refresh of the LOIP and Locality Plans was held from 6 Oct-5 Nov 2023.
+To ensure all are aware of the opportunity and supported to participate, there were a range of opportunities to participate.
+These included an online tool; 6 locality in person events; engagement designed for children and young people; and targeted awareness and support for groups of people often not heard from.
+The 6 community events were held across our three locality areas, including all our priority neighbourhoods.
+The engagement also raised awareness of the opportunities to get involved in Community Planning.